Managing dependencies

 Dependency groups #

-Poetry provides a way to organize your dependencies by groups.
-For instance, you might have dependencies that are only needed to test your project or to build the documentation.
+Besides the main dependencies, you might have dependencies that are only needed to test your project

-To declare a new dependency group, use a tool.poetry.group.<group> section where <group> is the name of your dependency group (for instance, test):
+a tool.poetry.group.<group> section where <group> is the name of your dependency group (for instance, test):

 All dependencies must be compatible with each other across groups since they will be resolved regardless of whether they are required for installation or not (see Installing group dependencies).